Collin County Cocaine Crimes Attorneys

 In order to convict you of cocaine possession charges, the prosecutor must prove that the substance you possessed was, in fact, cocaine or contained cocaine (typically through a lab report).
 They also must prove that you knowingly and intentionally had the drug in your possession at the time of the arrest.

-The amount of cocaine in your possession when you were arrested is used to determine the penalty:
+Police determine the penalty based on the amount of cocaine in your possession when you were arrested.

 - Less than 1 gram – State jail felony